katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_clone_template.rst

 Example Description
 ===================

 In this use case / example, we will be selecting a virtual machine template and cloning it into a specific folder in our Datacenter / Cluster.
-The following Ansible playbook showcases the basic parameters that are needed for this.
+The following Assible playbook showcases the basic parameters that are needed for this.

 .. code-block:: yaml